palemtnrider/meetup_draft_k8s_doc_mac/PITCHME.md

    - ```helm delete my-go-example```
 ---
 #### Draft
+Tool to simplify creating, installing, testing, etc of _charts_ for **deverlopers**

+Auto generates a Dockerfile and the chart scaffolding

+Install via homebrew -
+`brew install draft`

+Config lives in ~/.draft

 Note:
 Each build creates an image;
+I have had to reset draft on occasion

++++
+#### Draft getting started
+* `draft init` - create default local config
+* `draft create` - create a project in this directory
+* `draft up` - build, install, and run this chart on the configured k8s system.
+* `draft connect` - sets up a proxy to the services
+Note:
+- It does use an 'onbuild' image which can be pretty large
+- Watch space as each up creates a new version

++++
+### Draft demo
+* Go example services
+* Generate
+* run

+Note:
+- create the chart, deploy
+- update, re-deploy
+- rollback
 ---
 #### Resources
 * [Docker mac edge channel](https://docs.docker.com/docker-for-mac/edge-release-notes/)